DavidMercier/TriDiMap/doc/index.rst

 and to Dr. Nicholas Randall from `Anton Paar <https://www.anton-paar.com>`_, for discussions and many advices about nanoindentation mapping.

 The author is grateful to Debora Rossell (`OCAS <http://www.ocas.be/>`_, Belgium (Zwijnaarde)), for providing example files.

+The author is grateful to Jean-François Vanhumbeeck (`CRM Group <www.crmgroup.be>`_, Belgium (Liège)), for fruitful discussion and co-authoring of reference papers.

 Screenshots
 -------------